-- 3.1.4 The 1:50,000 scale geological mapping available from the British Geological Survey (BGS) shows the majority of the central and eastern areas of the site to be underlain by the Ardrishaig Phyllite Formation of the Argyll Group, Comprising metamorphic Quartzite, Metalimestone and Phyllitic Semipelite approximately 541 to 1000 million years old.
-The 1:50,000 BGS mapping is shown on Figure 10.3.3a. - 3.1.5 Dalradian Supergroup, Metagabbro and Metamicrogabbro metamorphic rock is also noted to be present where igneous intrusions have occurred. - 3.1.6 Overlying the Ardrishaig Formation to the south west of the site are metamorphic Quartzite rocks from the Crinan Grit Formation. - 3.1.7 The southernmost part of the site area is underlain by Argyll Group, Tayvallich Volcanic Formation, Metalava and Metatuff rocks. - 3.1.8 A fault zone is shown to be present to the south west of Tower 21 trending northeast to southwest. - 3.1.9 The superficial geology of the site predominantly comprises Glacial deposits of Hummocky Till (diamicton), sands and gravels.
-Alluvial River terrace deposits are also shown to be present within river valley formations.
-The 1:50,000 BGS mapping is shown on Figure 10.3.3b. - 3.1.10BGS mapping shows peat deposits are located outside of the Proposed Development area.
+- 3.1.4 The 1:50,000 scale geological mapping available from the British Geological Survey (BGS) shows the majority of the northern and central regions of the Site to be underlain by the Tayvallich Volcanic Formation of the Argyll Group comprising Metalava and Metatuff.
+Originally igneous rocks formed by eruptions of magma, which later were altered by low-grade metamorphism.
+These rocks were formed approximately 541 to 1000 million years ago.
+To the south of the Site BGS mapping shows similar aged rocks of the Crinan Grit Formation, quartzite and pellite Metamorphic Bedrock also of the Argyll Group.
+The 1:50,000 BGS mapping is shown on Figure 10.3.3a (Annex A). - 3.1.5 Dalradian Supergroup, Metagabbro and Metamicrogabbro metamorphic rock is also noted to be present where igneous intrusions have occurred. - 3.1.6 A fault zone is shown to be present to the south west of Tower T21 trending north east to south west. - 3.1.7 The superficial geology of the Site predominantly comprises Glacial deposits of Hummocky Till (diamicton), sands and gravels.
+Alluvial River terrace deposits are also shown to be present within river valley formations to the east of the Site.
+The 1:50,000 BGS mapping is shown on Figure 10.3.3b (Annex A). - 3.1.8 BGS mapping shows peat deposits are located outside of the Proposed Development. - 3.1.9 Areas of the Site, predominantly surrounding hill formations, are mapped as having no superficial deposits present which could imply that rockhead is relatively shallow in these areas.